The Letter to the Hebrews:

 shared insight—angels delivering the law

 In the Letter to the Hebrews 2:2-4, the author writes that every transgression or disobedience of the message declared by angels receives just retribution.
 The original Jewish audience to whom the author was writing would have recognized this as a reference to angels delivering the law, although not many present-day Christians would pick up on this.
 We can see evidence of such traditional Jewish thinking in Paul’s Letter to the Galatians 3:19, which is cited in Question 2 of the lesson.
-Turning to God’s Word founder Tami Palladino points out that this role of the angels also is apparent in the speech made by Stephen in Acts of the Apostles 7:38 and 7:53 prior to Stephen’s death as a martyr.
+Turning to God’s Word founder Tami Palladino points out that this role of the angels also is apparent in the speech made by Stephen in The Acts of the Apostles 7:38 and 7:53 prior to Stephen’s death as a martyr.

 WHAT DO YOU THINK is at the heart of Jesus’ message?